kurdin/hping/README.md

 Node.js CLI that sends HTTP HEAD or GET or POST requests to any web or api servers.

-hPING is the fastest and easiest way to check or monitor if http servers are alive.
+hPING is the fastest and easiest way to check or quickly monitor if http servers are alive.

 ## Installation